Simplero/Simplero-API/README.md

 Find contact by email
 ---------------------

-`POST /customers/find.json` will get a JSON representation of a contact, looked up by email.
+`GET /customers/find.json` will get a JSON representation of a contact, looked up by email.

-**POST request body:**
+**GET request body:**

 ```json
 {